 REFERENCES: 1.
 Enforcement Manual, Chapter 7.15, Enforcement Actions Involving Fitness-For-Duty (FFD) (research and test reactors [non-power reactors] are subject to this enforcement guidance only if there has been a program for drug and alcohol testing established for that non-power reactor.)

+10 CFR Part 26, “Fitness for Duty Programs”

+SECY 00-0022, “Rulemaking Plan, "Decrease in the Scope of Random Fitness-for-Duty Testing Requirements for Nuclear Power Reactor Licensees," for Amendments to 10 CFR Part 26”

+NUREG-1912, “Summary and Analysis of Public Comments Received on Proposed Revisions to 10 CFR Part 26 – Fitness for Duty Programs” Section 4.2, “Performance Objectives” and Section 4.4.3, “Procedures”

 EVALUATION

 CRITERIA: Upon completion of this activity, you will be asked to demonstrate your understanding of the NRCs FFD rule by successfully addressing the following: